 Additionally, the prompt can be displayed asynchronously, e.g. to display a message at the end of the installation but allow the installation to return the exit code to the parent process without waiting for the user to respond to the message.

-A restart prompt can be displayed with a countdown to automatic restart using the “Show-InstallationRestartPrompt”.
-Since the restart prompt is executed in a separate PowerShell session, the toolkit will still return the appropriate exit code to the parent
+A restart prompt can be displayed with or without a countdown to automatic restart using the “Show-InstallationRestartPrompt”.
+Since the restart prompt is executed in a separate PowerShell session, the toolkit will still return the appropriate exit code

 Balloon tip notifications are displayed in the system tray automatically at the beginning and end of the installation.
 These can be turned off in the XML configuration.